 For these reasons, the mass transit alternative was not advanced as a stand-alone preliminary alternative for the proposed Carolina Crossroads project.
 However, the CMCOG and COATS' inclusion of mass transit in the region's LRTP and other plans and studies ensure commitments to it in the future.
-14 Additionally, elements of mass transit, such as addition of park-and-ride facilities for example, may be included in the reasonable alternatives and/or the recommended preferred alternative for the proposed Carolina Crossroads project.
+14 Additionally, elements of mass transit, such as addition of park-and-ride facilities were evaluated for inclusion in the Refined RPA (refer to Section 2.2.2.2).

 Alternative 5 - No-Build: Under the provisions of NEPA, the effects of not implementing the proposed action must also be considered.
 The No-Build alternative provides a baseline for comparing potential environmental impacts with the other reasonable alternatives.
 Analysis of the No-Build alternative must discuss the existing conditions as well as what would be reasonably expected to occur in the foreseeable future if the proposed action was not constructed.
 The existing condition of the system is discussed in Chapter 1.
 For example, the No-Build alternative must include transportation projects that can reasonably be expected to be in place for the design year.
-Reasonably foreseeable projects typically come from the fiscally constrained list of projects in the Statewide Transportation Improvement Program (STIP) and in the local metropolitan planning organization (in this case CMCOG) long-range plan, as well as other programming documents from the municipalities in which
+Reasonably foreseeable projects typically come from the fiscally constrained list of projects in the Statewide Transportation Improvement Program (STIP) and in the local metropolitan planning organization (in this case CMCOG) long-range plan, as well as other programming documents from the municipalities in which the project occurs.
+Therefore, though the No-Build alternative would not meet the purpose and need of the project, it will be carried forward as it provides the foundation for comparing the benefits and environmental impacts of the other alternatives.